INDIANS IN MALAYSIA: HISTORY, WORK, DISCRIMINATION, PROTESTS

 Indian Plantation Workers in Malaysia

-Other plantations converted to palm oil, which does not require the skills of rubber tapping, and the Indians were replaced with Indonesian immigrants at lower wages.
-Another rubber estate in Kuala Lumpur was cleared for stadiums and athlete housing for the 1998 Commonwealth Games.
-Former workers still live on the last 40-acre patch, which is slated to become a graveyard.
-The residents have been classified as squatters and offered two-room rental apartments in a nearby low-cost housing development.
-Their school and temple will be relocated inside the burial ground, a proposal that has incensed the residents.
+Former workers continued to live on the remaining 40-acre plot, which was slated to become a graveyard.
+The residents were classified as squatters and were offered two-room rental apartments in a nearby low-cost housing development.
+Their school and temple were to be relocated inside the burial ground, a proposal that angered the residents.
 "My age is 43 years.
 I have lived here for 43 years.
-How can I be a squatter?" said Shanti Vasupillai.
+How can I be a squatter?"
+Shanti Vasupillai told Associated Press.
 "All I am asking for is our rights."

 Discrimination Against Indians in Malaysia